 drinking water Everest Base Camp Trek:

 Bottled water is available on the way to the last village.
 You can buy boiled water from lodges or restaurants or use iodine or water purifiers during the trek.

 Equipment & Packing List for Everest Base Camp Trekking:

 This list outlines the required things to bring during the Everest base camp trekking.
-The weight limit for your luggage is 15 kg.
+The weight limit for your luggage is 16 kg.
 Remember that your luggage will be carried by our porter.
 However, you are required to carry a small day- pack with your valuables or anything important.
-We advise you to pack only what is necessary.
+We advise you to pack only what is necessary Equipment.

 For Head: Sun Hat; Bandana or head scarf; Headlamp with extra batteries; Sun Glasses with UV protection.

 For Upper Body: Shirts (1 half sleeve and 2 long sleeves); Lightweight thermal tops; Fleece Jacket or Wool Sweater; Wind Cheater jacket; Down Jacket

 For Lower Body: 1 pair of lightweight thermal bottoms; 1 pair of fleece or woolen trousers; 1 pair of waterproof shell pants and 1 pair of hiking trousers.

 For Hands: 1 pair of lightweight wool or fleece gloves and 1 pair of lightweight poly liner gloves.

 For Feet: 2 pairs of thin inner socks; 2 pairs of poly or wool socks; 1 pair of Hiking boots (sturdy soles, water-resistant, ankle support); 1 pair of running shoes and/or sandals.